mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 7. Configure abandoned cart notifications for WooCommerce

 == Changelog ==

+= 5.5.0 =
+* Fixed bug with redirect problem during initial step
+* Fixed links in the readme file and in the plugin

 = 5.4.6 =
 * Fixed bug with error during editing email templates in iframe.